-When purchasing a new Apple iPad from any commercial retailer, please be aware that the standard warranty is limited to only 12 months unless the *AppleCare Protection plan is purchased, which extends the warranty to a full two years (24 months).
+When purchasing a new device from any commercial retailer, please be aware that the standard warranty is limited to only 12 months unless the AppleCare Protection plan is purchased, which extends the warranty to a full two years (24 months).

-Whilst it is the device owner’s decision, it is strongly recommended that you consider adding the iPad to your home and contents insurance, for added protection that is not covered under warranty.
+Whilst it is the device owner’s decision, it is strongly recommended that you consider adding the device to your home and contents insurance, for added protection that is not covered under warranty.

 IMPORTANT NOTE: Apple ID and APPS ownership

 Any school requested apps that are downloaded with a provided code from the school will ALWAYS be tied to the Apple ID used for downloading them.
 If apps are downloaded using a parent Apple ID and the student gets their own Apple ID, they cannot redeem the purchased apps under the new Apple ID.
 The apps can only be redeemed under the original ID used for downloading.